gerekper/ganjaking/wp-content/plugins/woocommerce-waitlist/readme.txt

 == Changelog ==

+2023.09.18 - Version 2.4.2
+* Fix: Waitlist counts for variations not showing correctly

 2023.08.23 - Version 2.4.1
 * Fix: Full pass adding validations where required to correct edge cases where product objects were assumed to be properly loaded, leading to errors